-Chris Hayes was first elected to the Federal Parliament in the Seat of Werriwa in April 2005.
+Chris Hayes was first elected to the Federal Parliament in the seat of Werriwa in April 2005.

-He attended De La Salle College Revesby.
+He attended De La Salle College.
 He studied Personnel Administration at TAFE, followed by Sydney University, gaining a Graduate Diploma in Industrial Relations and Law.

-Chris has had a career in representing working people, and was formerly the Assistant National Secretary of the Australian Workers Union.
+Chris has had a career in representing working people and was formerly the Assistant National Secretary of the Australian Workers Union.

 Currently, Chris holds the position of Chief Opposition Whip.